jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Jetstream2 allocates capacity for CPU, GPU, and storage using ACCESS-granted service unit credits.
 Jetstream2 demonstrates at-scale operations of OpenStack clouds and provides autonomous access to advanced hardware for the development of research workflows.

-CRI\_XCBC is legacy software project created by the XSEDE program as working example of deployable and extensible HPC stack that used Ansible playbooks to deploy and OpenHPC defined infrastructure @CRIXCBC2024.
+CRI\_XCBC is a legacy software project created by the XSEDE program.
+It provides a working example of a deployable, extensible HPC stack that used Ansible playbooks to deploy and OpenHPC defined infrastructure @CRIXCBC2024.
 We maintain a site-specific fork of CRI\_XCBC to as our foundation for software defined cluster environments.
 We extended this code-base to include OOD web services as part of the Ansible-deployed OpenHPC cluster @Tripathi2020.
 We further extend this Ansible code-base in this work.

-Data center as a computer is a warehouse scale computing paradigm that treats the data center a massive computer @Barroso2019.
+The "data center as a computer" model facilitates systems development, abstracting each subsystem as the component in a personal computer @Barroso2019.
+Compute resources, both HPC and cloud, form the central processing unit (CPU).
+Compute-adjacent storage, such as block devices and parallel network file storage, is system memory.
+Object storage is hard drives, and the internal networks are mainboard traces and cables.
-While not all computing systems are warehouse scale, the paradigm facilitates systems development by demonstrating how computer system abstractions can simplify the organization of complex multi-site and multi-system infrastructure deployments.
+These abstractions guide organization of multi-site and multi-system infrastructure deployments.
-Using these abstractions allows systems operators, cybersecurity specialist, business administrators, and end users to communicate and strategize on specific functions and services without risking a loss of system design integrity and component interoperability.
-Layered and functional abstractions have been crucial to the success of complex multi-domain systems.
-We adopted this paradigm to organize our research computing infrastructure.
+Additionally, the model is easier to reason about, improving stakeholder communication and strategizing.

 # Software Defined HPC

+We adopted data center as computer.
+We refer to it as RCS.
+We use this model/framework as a target for SDHPC (controlling user engagement to underlying physical infra).

 HPC clusters have long aligned with the principles of software defined infrastructure.
 The original Beowulf cluster model deployed fleets of identical compute nodes under the control of a head node that also supplied the core infrastructure for HPC operations.
 Today's IT infrastructure leverages these same approaches to provide scalable compute, storage, and network capacity.

+- Bring in CI/CD?

 **NEEDS** a paragraph overview of what comes next.
 Need a transition from this intro blurb to the next part.